Takeshi Shina

 Takeshi Shina (階 猛, Shina Takeshi) is a Japanese politician of the Constitutional Democratic Party who is a member of the House of Representatives in the Diet (national legislature).
 A 1991 graduate of the University of Tokyo, he was elected for the first time in 2007.
+Shina was born and grew up in Morioka, Iwate before attending the University of Tokyo.
+After he graduated, he became a banker at both the Long-Term Credit Bank of Japan and the SBI Shinsei Bank.